joshlk/robotchinwag.com/_posts/2026-05-07-kl-divergence-visualisation.md

 $$D_{\mathrm{KL}}(P \,\|\, Q) = \int p(x) \log \frac{p(x)}{q(x)} \, dx$$

-It measures the cost — in nats, if you use the natural log — of describing samples from $P$ using a code optimised for $Q$.
+It measures how badly $Q$ approximates $P$, weighted by where $P$ actually puts its mass.
+Disagreements in regions $P$ considers likely count a lot; disagreements in regions $P$ considers unlikely barely count at all.

 The lower plot shows the integrand $p(x)\log(p(x)/q(x))$ — the pointwise contribution.
 It can go negative where $Q$ exceeds $P$; only the signed area is guaranteed non-negative.